V. Spring and Autumn Era (722>481 BCE)

 Alignment with the Tao of Heaven

-Chapter 38: Confucius on the Tao
+28: Confucius on the Tao

-Tao also crucial to thought of Confucius
+Concept of the Tao primary to philosophy of Confucius

-Confucius speaks about Tao but not a Taoist
+Confucius speaks about Tao, but not a Taoist